-Although there are existing multi-agent fair environments, such as those developed by Jiang and Lu~\cite{jiang2019learning}, their approach is limited to focusing on fairness among homogeneous agents.
-By modeling fairness at the agent level rather than for a broader population, their environments lack the necessary structure to analyze group fairness.
-Additionally, their environments are simpler compared to real-world social systems, where stakeholders in fields like healthcare and finance have diverse decision-making processes.
-In contrast, our proposed framework supports heterogeneous agents with varied decision-making strategies and emphasizes group fairness, ensuring equitable outcomes across demographic groups and enabling a more comprehensive analysis of societal impacts.
-Furthermore, while Zheng et al.’s~\cite{zheng2022ai} environment offers a detailed model, its context is restricted to economic outcomes.
-Our framework spans multiple domains---including loan allocation, healthcare, and education---each requiring tailored approaches and supporting multiple fairness measures across diverse contexts.
+In contrast to prior work, \textbf{our proposed framework supports heterogeneous agents} targeting fairness across the populations served by these agents, an essential distinction in domains like healthcare, lending, and education, where equity concerns revolve around real-world outcomes for individuals with socially salient attributes , ensuring equitable outcomes across demographic groups.
+Furthermore, \textbf{our MAFEs are built from real-world datasets} and explicitly model multi-agent pipelines with demographically structured populations.
+While \cite{zheng2022ai} environment offers a detailed model, its context is restricted to economic outcomes.
+Our framework spans multiple domains---including finance, healthcare, and education---each requiring tailored approaches and supporting multiple fairness measures across diverse contexts.